wolfieboy09/CreateLiquidFuelUpdate/CONTRIBUTING.md

 # No AI/LLM Policy

-Create: TFMG Community Edition will not accept contributions made with the assistance of generative AI *no matter the form or extent*.
+Create: Liquid Fuel Reburned will not accept contributions made with the assistance of generative AI *no matter the form or extent*.

 Pull requests which violate this policy